react-paper/react-paper-bindings/README.md

-# Paperjs bindings for React
+# Paper.js bindings for React

 Just an idea ...

 ```
 render() {